Sylhet Division cricket team: History

 Sylhet's crowning achievement came in the 2024-25 season, when the team ended a 24-year trophy drought by winning their first-ever NCL title.
 This victory, along with their earlier ODI league win in 2001, marked the team’s second major domestic title.
 The success was largely driven by the team's exceptional pace attack, with Khaled, Ebadot, Tanzim Sakib, Rezaur, and Rahi forming a dominant and highly effective bowling unit.
 Their performances were so impressive that other teams sought to borrow their pacers for domestic competitions.

-Amite Hasan, the team’s captain, was another key contributor to Sylhet's success.
-As the league's top scorer in the 2024-25 season, his leadership and batting prowess were vital in guiding the team to their long-awaited triumph.
-While batting depth remains an area of concern, the pace attack's dominance has helped Sylhet become a competitive force in domestic cricket once again.
+Team captain Amite Hasan was a contributor to Sylhet.
+As the league's top scorer in the 2024-25 season, he was part of the team's win.
+While batting depth is noted as an area of concern, the pace attack has led to Sylhet winning more games in domestic cricket.

 Sylhet has also produced several notable players who have represented Bangladesh on the international stage.
 In the early 2000s, players such as Alok Kapali, Rajin Saleh, Enamul Haque Jr., Tapolas Baishya, and Najmul Hossain were key members of the Bangladesh national team, showcasing the region's cricketing talent.
 However, after 2007-08, the production of top-tier cricketers from Sylhet declined, resulting in a period of stagnation.

 The recent emergence of Zakir Hasan, who has established himself in the Bangladesh Test team, along with Jaker Ali, Tanzim Sakib, and Nasum Ahmed, has rejuvenated the region’s cricketing reputation.
 With several current players regularly featuring for Bangladesh, Sylhet continues to make its mark on the national cricket scene.

 From a period of struggle to a period of resurgence, the history of the Sylhet Division Cricket Team reflects the development of a competitive side, particularly with the emergence of a strong pace attack.
 The team’s recent success in winning the NCL title in the 2024-25 season represents a significant milestone in the region's cricketing history.